RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/connect-to-admin-console.md

 The username and password for the Redis Enterprise Software [admin console]({{<relref "/rs/administering/_index.md">}}) are stored in a Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 After retrieving your credentials, you can use port forwarding to connect to the admin console.

+{{<note>}}
+There are several methods for accessing the admin console.
+Port forwarding is the simplest, but not the most efficient method for long term use.
+You could also use a load balancer service or ingress.
+Configuring ingress is a good permanent solution for long term use.
+{{/note}}

 1. Switch to the namespace with your Redis Enterprise cluster (REC).

     ```sh